scionassociation/scion-overview_I-D/draft-perrig-scion-overview.md

 - A **core link** can only exist between two core ASes.
 - A **parent-child link** requires that at least one of the two connected ASes is a non-core AS.
 ASes with a parent-child link usually belong to the same entity or have a provider-customer relationship.
-- A **peering link** also includes at least non-core AS.
+- A **peering link** also includes at least one non-core AS.
 A peering link exists between ASes with a (standard or paid) relationship.

 See {{architecture}} for a high-level overview of the SCION network structure.